Now You Can Send Snaps That Last Forever

 And here's what emoji drawings look like with video Snaps:

-The "magic eraser" is like the sticker tool:
+The Magic Eraser is like the sticker tool:

 1. You snap a pic.